anndreii05/online-college-library-management-system/README.md

 # Online college library management system
 This application represents a CRM (called BibOnline) for a fictive school which manages all the articles from the library school.
-As we can see, the repository is private and takes part form my disertation thesis.
+This application makes part of my disertation thesis.

 # Used technologies
 - HTML